WebDevStudios/puppeteer-screenshots/README.md

 ---

-## 💻 Usage
+## Usage

 Before getting started, you'll need create a list of webpages that you want Puppeteer to take screenshots of.

-1. Open `src/config.js`
+1. Open `src/config.js` in your code editor.
-2. Edit the list giving each object a name and url.
-(Add as many items as you want!)
+2. Edit the list, giving each item a name and url.
+You can add as many items as you want!

 ```js
 // src/config.js